Quick-Start

 - { name: content, type: string }

-With the output directory set as in example, both ApiGear files reside in an apigear
+With the output directory set as in the example, both ApiGear files reside in an apigear

 subfolder next to the cpp generated files.